timbertson/daglink/README.md

     - e.g link a different /etc/apt.sources.list depending on distribution version
  - you want a tool that is so meta, it can install itself

+## What does it do?

+daglink makes symbolic links.
+The main usage is linking various well-known paths to somewhere within a self-contained config directory.
+E.g. you can keep all your settings in ~/dev/config, and creates links to files / folders within it from e.g /etc/apt/sources.list.d, /etc/sessions.d, ~/.vimrc.

+Really it can be used for any configuration that requires well-known paths and you wish to store the contents of such files in a place of your choosing.

 ## Configuration: